Baked Healthy Haddock with Ginger Soy Glaze

 After the fish is marinated, the cooking time for this baked haddock is only about 30 minutes.

 Fish dinners are one of my favorite things to enjoy.
-Tasty seafood dinners like air fryer scallops, salmon in the air fryer, Parmesan-baked cod, and today’s featured healthy haddock recipe.
+Tasty seafood dinners like our air fryer scallops recipe, air fryer recipe for salmon, baked parmesan crusted cod, and today’s featured healthy haddock recipe.

-Baked haddock, like this blackened grouper or this baked rockfish recipe, can be a part of a healthy eating plan without being boring.
+Baked haddock, like this oven baked rockfish, can be a part of a healthy eating plan without being boring.
 All of these delicious fish dinners go very well with this tarter sauce recipe!

 This white seafood is mellow in flavor, lean, and mild yet firm.
 It has plenty of heart-healthy omega-3 fatty acids.